-- Appropriate fees for the time that any mentors or collaborators give you while working with you on the activities in your application - Costs for materials that are critical to the development of your practices.
+- Fees for the time that any mentors or collaborators give you while working with you on the activities from your application - Costs for materials that are critical to the development of your practices.
 These materials must be clearly linked to the purpose of "buying time".
 These costs can be up to 15% of the total amount that you request.